 from several alternative sources, primarily records from the Railroad Retirement Board and County Business Patterns.

 Following standard BLS methodology for national estimates, the March UI-based benchmark employment level replaces the March sample-based employment estimate, and the estimates for the 11 months prior to the benchmark month are adjusted using a wedge procedure.
 In this process, the difference, or error, between the benchmark level and the previously published March estimate for each estimating cell is computed.
 This difference is linearly distributed across the 11 months of estimates subsequent to the previous benchmark.
-For example, the benchmark revision that was released in February 2018 replaced the March 2017 estimate with the benchmark level, increasing the employment level for that month by 135,000.
-To wedge this adjustment over the prior year, 1/12 of the difference was added to April 2016, 2/12s to May and so forth, through February 2017 which received 11/12s of the difference.
-Employment for March 2016 had been set to a benchmark amount in the prior year and was not revised with the March 2017 benchmark.
+For example, the benchmark revision that was released in February 2019 replaced the March 2018 total nonfarm estimate with the benchmark level, decreasing the employment level for that month by 16,000.
+To wedge this adjustment over the prior year, 1/12 of the difference was added to April 2017, 2/12s to May and so forth, through February 2018 which received 11/12s of the difference.
+Employment for March 2017 had been set to a benchmark amount in the prior year and was not revised with the March 2018 benchmark.
 The wedge procedure assumes that the total estimation error accumulated at a steady rate since the last benchmark.

 Employment benchmarks are applied to not seasonally adjusted estimates.
 On a seasonally-adjusted basis, 5 years of historical data may revise, because new models for seasonal adjustment are selected and seasonal factors based on the new models are updated with each year’s benchmark release.